-Some of the people I speak with who contemplate taking the test again say that they have changed in terms of their lifestyle and thought process.
-I agree that you may be different from who you were in the past given what’s going on in your life at a certain time.
+Some of the people I speak with who contemplate taking the assessment again say that they have changed in terms of their lifestyle and thought process.
+I agree that you may be different from who you were in the past given what you’ve been through in life, at various times.
 However, your brain wiring doesn’t change.

 The structure of the brain, the neural connections, and synapses don’t alter.
-What alters is the environment that we’re operating in and the additional perspective that we gain, so that we draw on certain talents at any given time, some more than others, and some are more useful at a given point, then others are.
+What alters is the environment that we’re operating in and the additional perspective that we gain, so that we draw on certain talents at any moment, some more than others.

 Focus on Your Top 10 Strengths

-It may be that you feel you would be better served at a given point in your life to take the StrengthsFinder assessment again, but I strongly recommend against it.
+It may be that you feel you would be better served at a given point in your life to take the CliftonStrengths assessment again, but I strongly recommend against it.
 I also recommend that you get to know your top five talents.
-If you have access to them, review your top 10 because they truly are who you are.
+And even better, if you have access to all 34 of them, review your top 10 because they truly represent the vast majority of who you are.

 Through conversation, we can delve deeper into those.
 I know that when I took the assessment the first time, I didn’t like one of my talents.
 I didn’t like Activator because one of the cautions about Activator is that may result in being somewhat impatient.
 Well, that’s true.
 It hit the nail on the head.
 I didn’t really like that.
 But I didn’t bother to pay attention to what’s good about being an Activator because I was responding to what I sort of didn’t like.

-When we’re growing up and beginning to evolve into the people we become is just raw talent.
+When we’re growing up and beginning to evolve into the people we become, we’re operating on raw talent.
 Our goal is to evolve our talents into strengths.
 Also, to let them demonstrate the potential that they have for use in our lives.
 The way we do that is to lean into them.